NixOS/moderation/moderation-log.md

+wombat has been suspended on Discourse for 1 day for blatantly disregarding mod instructions

 tarrens has been suspended on Discourse for 14 days for trolling sensitive topics and abusing the flagging feature

-@sarosa:infosex.exchange was banned on Matrix as an alt of falaichte for ban evasion
+@sarosa:infosec.exchange was banned on Matrix as an alt of falaichte for ban evasion

 nxdxp, tgunnoe and apcodes were suspended pending further moderation action